-The year began optimistically for technology stocks, buoyed by Trump's inauguration attended by tech CEOs and his subsequent announcement of the Stargate project - an ambitious AI infrastructure initiative expected to draw private investment of up to \$500 billion to reinforce America's dominance in AI.
-This was reinforced by promises of increased capex spending by the hyperscalers during their earnings announcements which helped overcome uncertainty brought by the release of DeepSeek's R-1 product.
-However, the environment turned sour for big tech as unwinding carry trades hit this sector hardest.
-Adobe was the biggest detractor after investors questioned the lack of acceleration in its AI-related revenues as it continues to integrate additional AI capability into customer workflows.
+The year began optimistically for technology stocks, buoyed by Trump's inauguration attended by tech CEO's and his subsequent announcement of the Stargate project - an ambitious Al infrastructure initiative expected to draw private investment of up to \$500 billion to reinforce America's dominance in Al. This was reinforced by promises of increased capex spending by the hyperscalers during their earnings announcements which helped overcome uncertainty brought by the release of DeepSeek's R-1 product.
+However, the environment turned sour for Big Tech as unwinding carry trades hit this sector hardest.
+Adobe was the biggest detractor after investors questioned the lack of acceleration in its Al-related revenues as it continues to integrate additional Al capability into customer workflows.

 Technology was the primary beneficiary of our strategy to increase our number of positions.
-Amidst the uncertainty leading up to and following NVIDIA's earnings we brought in Apple, an old friend to the strategy, AMD, Broadcom, and NVIDIA - stocks we have watched and followed closely for a number of quarters.
+We brought in amidst the uncertainty leading up to and following NVIDIA's earnings Apple, an old friend to the strategy, AMD, Broadcom, and NVIDIA - stocks we have watched and followed closely for a number of quarters.